sas-isus/d8-refactored/web/modules/contrib/extlink/README.txt

 External Links was written by Nathan Haug.
 Built by Robots: http://www.lullabot.com

+Module Maintained by Neslee Canil Pinto.

 REQUIREMENTS
 ------------
-No special requirements.
+This module requires no modules outside of Drupal core.

 INSTALLATION
 ------------
-Simply install External Links like you would install any other module.
+Install the External Links as you would normally install a contributed Drupal module.
+Visit https://www.drupal.org/node/1897420 for further information.

-1) Copy the extlink folder in the modules folder in your Drupal docroot.
+1) Copy the extlink folder in the modules folder in your Drupal directory.

 2) Enable the module using Manage -> Extend (/admin/modules).

 CONFIGURATION
 -------------